FTL-team/clover_sim/docs/getting_started.md

     ```bash
     sudo  ./clover_sim launch test
     ```
+4. fds
+5. Connect via ssh using `ssh clover@192.168.77.10`
-4. Login into container  using login `clover` and password `clover`
+6. Login into container  using login `clover` and password `clover`
-5. Launch simulator using
+7. Launch simulator using
     ```bash
     roslaunch clover_simulation simulator.launch
     ```
-6. Enjoy simulator
+8. Enjoy simulator

-7. You can connect via ssh using `ssh clover@localhost -p 2222`
-8. To exit container use `sudo poweroff` (inside of conatainer)
+9. To exit container use `sudo poweroff` (inside of conatainer)

+10. For security reasons you should write code inside another container `ssh clover@192.168.77.2`

-For more information check`sudo ../clover_sim help`
+For more information check `sudo ../clover_sim help`